pvasek/kudu-wiki/Admin-site.md

 ## Creating an admin site

-- Create a Web Apps that you will use as you admin site, inside the relevant App Service Plan
+- Create a new Web App that you will use as your admin site, inside the relevant App Service Plan
 - Go to https://resources.azure.com and locate the App Service Plan (under 'serverfarms')
 - Click Edit, and set the `adminSiteName` property to your admin site's name. e.g. `"adminSiteName": "myadminsite"`
 - Click Put to save the change